antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - Ability to control the alpha channel for individual instances.
 Also includes easy fade in/out tweened functions.
 - Ability to set a unique fps speed per animation track.
 - Ability to restart the non-looping animation tracks for individual instances.
+- Visual Shaders are supported so you can also freely apply your own shader logic while still having VAT animations.
 - All the `MultiMeshInstance3D` features such as a unique transform (scale, rotation, and position) per instance.
 - Works on all renderers, and on HTML builds.